saksaikot/next-js-by-example/next-shop.md

 ```

 **Note**: I was facing problem to understand the concept, I need to check error in `setStaticProps`, but i was checking in `setStaticPaths`, as `setStaticPaths` run only build time and i should check the error in `setStaticProps`

+## 014. Shared fetchJson function

+I already used the fetchJson function, but since it is not a product action we can simply make it separate lib of api.
+Then we can check that our app is functioning as before.